SasView/sasview/src/sans/models/media/model_functions.rst

 -------------

 *Small-Angle Scattering of X-Rays*
-A. Guinier and G. Fournet
+A Guinier and G Fournet
 John Wiley & Sons, New York (1955)

-P. Stckel, R. May, I. Strell, Z. Cejka, W. Hoppe, H. Heumann, W. Zillig and H. Crespi *Eur.
+P Stckel, R May, I Strell, Z Cejka, W Hoppe, H Heumann, W Zillig and H Crespi *Eur.
 J. Biochem.*, 112, (1980), 411-417

-G. Porod
+G Porod
 in *Small Angle X-ray Scattering*
-(editors) O. Glatter and O. Kratky
+(editors) O Glatter and O Kratky
 Academic Press (1982)

-*Structure Analysis by Small-Angle X-Ray and Neutron Scattering* L.A.
-Feigin and D. I. Svergun
+*Structure Analysis by Small-Angle X-Ray and Neutron Scattering* L.A Feigin and D I Svergun
 Plenum Press, New York (1987)

-S. Hansen
+S Hansen
 *J. Appl.
 Cryst.* 23, (1990), 344-346

-S.J.
-Henderson
+S J Henderson
 *Biophys.
 J.* 70, (1996), 1618-1627

-B.C.
-McAlister and B.P.
-Grady, B.P
+B C McAlister and B P Grady
 *J. Appl.
 Cryst.* 31, (1998), 594-599

-S.R.
-Kline
+S R Kline
 *J Appl.
 Cryst.* 39(6), (2006), 895

 **Also see the references at the end of the each model function descriptions.**